 What is geofencing?

 Geofencing is a location-based targeting method.
-Essentially you are creating a virtual fence around a geographic location like a city, location within a city or a smaller area within a city etc I am sure that gets you excited and why not, the opportunities this presents are enormous.
+Essentially you are creating a virtual fence around a geographic location like a city, location within a city or a smaller area within a city, etc I am sure that gets you excited and why not, the opportunities are enormous.
 Haven’t we all marketers been dreaming since B-School days about how crazy it would be if messages could be sent within a small geo locale.
 Well, here we are, geofencing is for real.

 Geofencing uses the global positioning system (GPS) or Radio frequency identification (RFID) to set geographical boundaries, creating a virtual barrier.
 This boundary outlines the radius of selected areas to focus and targets consumers within the fence.

-What is the difference between geo targeting and geo fencing?
+What is the difference between geo-targeting and geo-fencing?

 To make use of geofencing, a user must first establish a virtual boundary around a specified location.
 This could be as simple as a circle drawn with a desired radius around a specific location on Google Maps.
 This virtual geofence would be set via the tools and software required and then will be able to trigger a response when a targeted set of users enters or exits that fence, as specified by the targeting settings of an online marketing campaign.